IsabellaSegarra/biodiversity-intactness/README.md

 Microsoft.
 (2025).
 Biodiversity Intactness [Dataset].
 Microsoft Planetary Computer. https://planetarycomputer.microsoft.com/dataset/io-biodiversity#overview

+Z. Levitt and J. Eng, “Where America’s developed areas are growing: ‘Way off into the horizon’,” The Washington Post, Aug.
+2021, Available: https://www.washingtonpost.com/nation/interactive/2021/land-development-urban-growth-maps/.
+[Accessed: Nov.
+22, 2024]

 ## Acknowledgements
 I would like to acknowledge Dr. Carmen Galaz García and Dr. Annie Adams for their creation and development of this project.